rishiraj824/jackal/_posts/2020-05-19-Migrating-from-Relay-to-Apollo-in-create-react-native-app.md

 ---
-title: Migrating from Relay to Apollo in react native app
+title: Migrating from Relay to Apollo in create-react-native-app
 desc: Quick steps for Migrating to Apollo from a Relay app
 ---